 - Date span: A single point in time, or track changes over time (time series)?

-- Output needs: Do you need to see data on screen, download or print a pretty table, or download data to analyze further?
+- Output needs: Do you need to see data on screen, download or print a pre-formatted table, or download data to analyze further?

 - Periodicity of surveys: Understand that surveys may be decennial, annual, or represent a pool of observations over 3 or 5 years (e.g., American Community Survey).

-- Changes in questions: Understand that different questions are asked as parts of different surveys, and questions asked change over time.
+- Changes in questions: Understand that different questions are asked as parts of different surveys, and the questions asked change over time.

-Once you've thought through this, see the following tabs of this guide to find appropriate sources for your data.
+Once you've thought through these issues, see the following tabs of this guide to find appropriate sources for your data.